tomahock/malhando/README.md

 malhando
 ========

-This is supposed to be a app to manage a malha tournament
+This is supposed to be a app to manage a "malha" tournament This is a work on progress
+It is in an init state so...
+Code sucks, implementation sucks, organization sucks and probably you suck...
+But somethings are working!

 Using
 ======